ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

 Java may be installed using OpenJDK from
 `AdoptOpenJDK <https://adoptopenjdk.net/>`_.
-See :doc:`version-requirements` for supported versions.
+See :doc:`../version-requirements` for supported versions.

 After installing JDK, check your installation works by running::